Call 911 for Emergencies.

 The Fayetteville Police Department is more than just an agency, we’re a family.
 With a rigorous training academy, a lifelong bond is formed between trainees.
 The time spent together day in and day out builds camaraderie between our officers.

 The City of Fayetteville was formed in 1783 when the two settlements of Cross Creek and Campbellton merged.
 The City was named after Marquis de Lafayette, a Revolutionary War hero.
 It grew as an area of government and commerce because of its location as an inland port and the hub of the early “Plank Roads” system.
-The City of Fayetteville is now the sixth largest municipality in North Carolina and has a population of approximately 174,000 people.
+The City of Fayetteville is now the sixth largest municipality in North Carolina and as of 2014, has a population of 203,948 people.

 In 1805, the General Assembly of North Carolina authorized the appointment of citizen patrols.
 The head of this group was known as the Magistrate of Police and was an elected position.
 He was given the authority to sentence individuals for violating the law.
 In 1816, the jailer of Cumberland County was authorized to receive people taken in by the Town Watch until the magistrate could see them the next morning.
 The records regarding the Police Department between 1880 and 1909 were lost in a fire.
 (Development of the Fayetteville Police Dept., 1-3).